 Through upcycling, you not only save important resources but also inspire others to explore creative solutions for old textiles.

-Innovative Solution Recycle – Our Take-Back System
+Recycle: Our Take-Back System

 This is our latest innovation for true circular economy: You can return your worn erlich favorite pieces to us after use, so they can be reused or recycled into new, high-quality products.